Hurricane Fabian: Meteorological history

-On August 25, a tropical wave emerged off the coast of Africa.
-Tracking westward, the wave developed convection over its center, and conducive conditions allowed it to develop further.
-The system passed through the Cape Verde islands later that day as convection steadily weakened.
-Early on August 27, convection again increased and consolidated near the center, and later that day the wave developed into Tropical Depression Ten while located 420 mi west of the Cape Verde islands.
-Moving westward into an area of warm waters and low vertical shear, the depression steadily intensified, and was named Tropical Storm Fabian on August 28 as convection increased and banding features became more prominent.
+On August 25, a tropical wave emerged off the coast of Africa.Tracking westward, the wave developed convection over its center, and conducive conditions allowed it to develop further.
+The system passed through the Cape Verde islands later that day.
+Early on August 27, convection increased and consolidated near the center, and later that day the wave developed into Tropical Depression Ten while located 420 mi west of the Cape Verde islands.
+Moving westward into an area of warm waters and low vertical shear, the convection increased and banding features became more prominent.
+On August 28, the National Hurricane Center (NHC) upgraded the depression to Tropical Storm Fabian, the sixth named storm of the season.

-Banding features and outflow continued to develop as a ring of convection formed around the center of Fabian, and on August 30, the storm intensified into a hurricane while gradually slowing its motion to the west-northwest.
-As banding features and outflow became better defined, an eye developed in the center of the deepest convection.
-Fabian quickly strengthened and attained major hurricane status late that day.
+Amid favorable atmospheric conditions, Fabian continued to intensify as it moved across the Atlantic Ocean.
+Banding features and outflow continued to develop as a ring of convection formed around the center.
+On August 30, Fabian intensified into a hurricane, as its forward path slowed and curved to the west-northwest.
+An eye developed in the center of the deepest convection. and Fabian quickly strengthened and attained major hurricane status late that day, or a Category 3 on the Saffir-Simpson scale.
+It was the first major hurricane of the season.
 Deep convection became very concentric around the 11.5 mi wide eye, and the hurricane reached winds of 125 mph early on August 31.
 At this time, the deepest convection near the eye degraded in appearance, and Fabian temporarily stopped its strengthening trend.

-Later that day, the eye became distinct again within a perfectly round area of deep convection.
-Outflow continued to expand in all directions, and Fabian intensified into a Category 4 hurricane late on August 31.
+Late on August 31, the eye became distinct again within a perfectly round area of deep convection.
+Outflow continued to expand in all directions, and Fabian intensified into a Category 4 hurricane.
 Thunderstorm activity near the eyewall became more intense, and the cloud tops in the eyewall became much cooler; simultaneously, outflow away from the eye became much more symmetrical, both signs of an intensifying tropical cyclone.
 Fabian reached its peak intensity of 145 mph on September 1 while located 345 mi east of the northern Lesser Antilles.
+After maintaining its peak intensity for 12 hours Fabian degraded due to internal fluctuations, and began to weaken.